 Nothing prepared me for the profound isolation of undiagnosed illness.
 The incessant symptoms are hard to explain to friends and colleagues, especially without a medical label.
 Names, even scary names, provide legitimacy and authenticity.
 Diagnoses, even rare ones, offer a path that people can point to and pursue.
 But having symptoms without answers for months on end makes one feel emotionally alone, mentally lost, and physically depleted.

 When I was eventually diagnosed with a rare medical syndrome by an emergency room physician, I was afraid but ecstatic.
 I could finally tell people that I was not making it up, that I truly was sick with something real and something significant.
 I realized that my illness was unusual when various specialists fit me into their schedules very quickly.
 It turned out that they were eager to meet someone with this “orphan” disease, as the National Organization of Rare Diseases calls conditions that are rarer than rare.
-But, it also turned out that these specialists were not eager to listen or learn from the rare patient with the rare disease.
+But, it also turned out that these specialists were not eager to listen or learn from the rare patient with a rare disease.
 I found out after spending hours in multiple waiting rooms that, instead, they wanted to explain to me why my imaging was wrong, how the symptoms were all in my head, and, most glibly, that a year hence I would reflect back on this “phantom” pain and laugh.
 Instead, I cried.

-Thankfully, my primary care physician and nurse practitioner helped me find a team of experts in another city who valued the mind and body connection, and leveraged it to build good clinical outcomes not undermine patient realities.
+Thankfully, my primary care physician and nurse practitioner helped me find a team of experts in another city who valued the mind and body connection and leveraged it to build good clinical outcomes not undermine patient realities.
 I traveled to meet with various team members over a two-day period of evaluations, testing, and conversations—not simply being talked at and lectured to but engaged in true dialogue.
 We all know compassionate care when we see it, and I had stared it in the face through the many faces of the MALS team members I met at that medical center.

 The surgeon listened intently and nodded affirmingly as I related every detail of my medical journey.
-Everything I had experienced, he assured me, was a classic presentation of the syndrome and laproscopic surgery would have a 70% chance of helping me.
+Everything I had experienced, he assured me, was a classic presentation of the syndrome and laparoscopic surgery would have a 70% chance of helping me.
 But, he reinforced, I could increase the chance of positive surgical outcomes by pursuing cognitive behavioral therapy (CBT).
 He had noticed over the years of focusing on this rare disease that patients who entered surgery with a stronger and more positive frame of mind had better and longer-lasting physical benefits after surgery.
 As a healthcare minimalist who hates even taking pain medication for a headache, I was filled with hope to hear a surgeon talk holistically about how we could partner together—patient and clinician, mind and body.

 Over the past several months I have regained my energy, returned to regular exercise, accompanied my high school daughter on all her college visits, built new countertops for my kitchen, renovated my garage into a “she shed” (happy to share photos!), hiked Yosemite, and found a new and much better job!
 Truly I have my life back, thanks to a supportive community, strong family, and persistence with the medical community.